abhinavJeph/Learn-Github/README.md

 # Learn-Github
-I will be using this repository to learn Git and Github
+I will be using this repository to learn basics of Git and Github